-Harvest was celebrated this year with the RHS’s Giant Pumpkin and Autumn Fruit and Vegetable competition.
-Along with a wealth of information on growing, harvesting and using garden produce, there were apples and chillis to taste and buy, and Wisley experts to help you identify your fruit.
+Harvest will be celebrated this year with the RHS’ Giant Pumpkin and Autumn Fruit and Vegetable competitions.
+Along with a wealth of information on growing, harvesting and using garden produce, there will be apples and chillis to taste and buy, and Wisley experts to help you identify your fruit.

 Funds from ticket sales will go towards helping to pay for RHS Apprentices, to kick-start and enable young people’s careers in horticulture.*

 |3–4 October 2017

 2018 Members tickets on sale | 2018 Public tickets on sale 1 September, 9am

 *Discover more about our 2017 London show plans

 Highlights of the 2016 show

 Unusual displays included vegetable chandeliers from Pennard Plants, and the London and Overseas area of NAFAS providing a hanging backdrop to the show.

 New exhibitors to the show included: Seedlip’s distilled non-alcoholic spirits; The Orchard Project, with a display on the work they do restoring and planting orchards across London; Capital Growth, London’s largest food-growing network, helping everyone growing food in London; Priestland Birch and Riverford Organics